webpack/webpack.js.org/src/content/contribute/debugging.md

     url: https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27
 ---

-When contributing to the core repo, writing a loader/plugin, or even just working on a complex project, debugging tools can be central to your workflow.
+When contributing to the core repo, writing a loader/plugin, or even working on a complex project, debugging tools can be central to your workflow.
 Whether the problem is slow performance on a large project or an unhelpful traceback, the following utilities can make figuring it out less painful.

 - The [`stats` data](/api/stats) made available through [Node](/api/node/#stats-object) and the [CLI](/api/cli/#common-options).
 - Chrome **DevTools** via `node-nightly` and the latest Node.js versions.